-There was one pupil receiving Pupil Premium and one pupil receiving Pupil Premium Plus.
-Attendance for the 18/19 academic year was 96.5% (national figures are around 95.5-96%).
+In 19/20 there was one pupil receiving Pupil Premium and two pupils receiving Pupil Premium Plus.
+Attendance for the 19/20 academic year was 82.5% (2018/19 96.5%).
+Attendance prior to lockdown was strong and above national average, and attendance in the first term of 2020-21 has been above 95%.

-STRATEGIC REPORT

-Achievement and performance

-Key financial performance indicators

-Crabtree Junior School
+STRATEGIC REPORT Achievement and performance Crabtree Junior School